 You can also create Pinterest boards devoted to the content you teach, rather than about teaching itself.
 I discuss this approach more in this blog post.

 I hope I’ve introduced you to some resources you didn’t know about already.
+Here’s an additional resource I’ve created to help teachers keep their ideas and lesson plans organized in one easy-to-navigate tool.
 I’ll be on the look out for more, so feel free to add links to other resources in the comments section below.
 I hope to see you in a future Twitter chat!

 >>If you found these tips helpful and want to make sure you don’t miss any future content on my blog, here’s the link to subscribe to my blog’s email list.
 As a subscriber, you’ll receive access to my resources library, which includes all my blog-related PDFs.<<